How your public library can help with online engagement

 Sitting right under your nose is quite possibly one of the most active community databases you could hope to harness to help you with your online consultation activities.

-In this article we look at some simply ways to utilise your city’s public library to help drive participation in your consultations.
+In this article we look at some simple ways to utilise your city’s public library to help drive participation in your consultations.

 In recent years, libraries around the world have experienced somewhat of a renaissance.